myles-rockland/myles-rockland/README.md

 My name is Myles Rockland, but I'm also known as Rockm in various online spaces.

-I'm a gameplay programmer with a hand in community management and event organisation for various game development companies.
+I'm a gameplay programmer with a hand in community management and event organisation for game development companies.

-My latest project is PassBy, a mobile game that uses pseudo-multiplayer features to help players feel more in touch with their community.
+My latest project is [PassBy](https://github.com/myles-rockland/passby), a mobile game that uses pseudo-multiplayer features to help players feel more in touch with their community.

-My current aim is to secure a role within the games industry as a gameplay programmer.
+My current aim is to secure an entry-level role within the games industry, primarily as a gameplay programmer.

+If you need someone who can program games, run online events, or manage communities, let's get in touch 🙂